fossable/neovim-theme/README.md

 blog_name = "name"
 ```

+## Custom JS
-And you can add some custom commands/init function with this parameter (default false)
+You can add some custom commands/init function with this parameter

 ```toml
 [extra]
 custom_script = true
 ```
-then you just add a file static/js/custom_script.js and define your custom functions like this:
+then you just add a file `static/js/custom_script.js` and define your custom functions like this:

 ```javascript
 // add special commands